Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 #### The final idea

-With a bit more brainstorming, I came up with the idea of creating a **time lapse app**.
+With a bit more brainstorming, I came up with the idea of creating an app to create **time lapses**.

 I have fond memories of when I was younger and would experiment with time lapse using an old tablet.
 My brother and I would time lapse plants growing and mushrooms appearing in our greenhouse.